 Margaret says that it is entirely possible to “reverse those broken ties” and move on to a healthy fulfilled life, and proves it by her own example each and every day!

-On December 28th, I turned sixty years old and I celebrated my birthday with great fanfare.
-In February I released the electronic version of my memoir at the basement price of $.99.
+When I turned sixty years old, I celebrated my birthday with great fanfare.
+Two months later, I released the electronic version of my memoir at the basement price of $.99.

-I’ve been blogging all month on various websites and met many interesting people.
-Many of them asked what I learned from writing my book.
-This is my final blog and I’m going to attempt to summarize this in six points that I’ll call my sexy six.
+Many have asked what I learned from writing my book.
+I’m going to attempt to summarize this in six points that I’ll call my sexy six.

 1. Don’t ever give-up.
 So many times in life things do not go our way or what we’re trying to do is difficult.
 We get discouraged, disillusioned, we lose our motivation, we give out of money, we get sick — there’s no limit to the number of challenging things that happen to us.
 But one thing is for sure, you never reach the final destination if you give up along the way.
 It really is true that the most rewarding things in lives are the ones you work the hardest to obtain.
 In my book I talk about the many obstacles I overcame to get where I am today.
 So many times I wanted to quit, several times I even thought of suicide, and for years I felt I was hanging on by a string.
 But I always believed things would get better.
 No matter how difficult it was I never gave up.
 Looking back today I would not trade my life with anyone.